kaelzhang/comfort-legacy/README.md

 > Shut up, just show me the code!

-just see the annotations in the files under `root` directory.
+and just see the annotations in the files under `root` directory.

-Or, you could just execute `comfort init` command, and see what happened to your new project.
+Or, you could execute `comfort init` command, and see what happened to your new project.

 ****